State College Region

 A monument (erected 2003) marks MST's 1969 birthplace near Little Flat Fire Tower.
 Volunteers of Penn State Outing Club, and many others led by MST's Founder, Tom Thwaites, headed out of town up Tussey Mountain to clear trail over the rocky ridgetop as MST grew in both directions through the "Seven Mountains."

-Financial shenanigans in Penn State student government in 1982 led to the formation of Mid State Trail Association as an independent organization, to guide MST's continued growth and secure its future.
+The Mid State Trail Association was formed in 1982 to guide the MST's continued growth and secure its future.

 MST in this Region passes Rothrock and Bald Eagle State Forests; Penn Roosevelt, Poe Valley, Poe Paddy State Parks; and Alan Seeger and Detweiler Run Natural Areas through Huntingdon, Centre, Mifflin, and Union Counties.

-Tom Thwaites and Kevin Busko, State College Regional Managers, can be reached at This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it 814 237-7703 (Tom) or 814-643-4238 (Kevin)
+Kevin Busko, State College Regional Manager, can be reached at This e-mail address is being protected from spambots.
+You need JavaScript enabled to view it or by phone: 814-386-8728

 Click for Trail Alerts and Guide Updates